gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 the proud.
 It is an ill remedy for trouble to vent grief in such a manner as to aggravate it.
 Thus, Hasculf, whose life had been pardoned, lost it for an arrogant speech.

-## Chapter XXII: The siege of Dublin by Roderic of Connaught and the men of the isles.
+## Chapter XXII: The siege of Dublin by Roderic of Connaught and the men of the isles

 After this, the Irish finding that the resources of the earl were failing both by the loss of men and scarcity of victuals, with which the island had hitherto been plentifully supplied from England, the princes